ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 1. In Discord, type `/ain deposit` to receive your unique deposit address (start with `0x...`).
 2. Copy the deposit address.
 3. Open your ETH wallet and locate the $AIN token.
-4. Click “Send,” paste the deposit address, and input the amount to deposit (Minimum: 500 AIN).
+4. Click “Send,” paste the deposit address, and input the amount to deposit (minimum: 500 AIN).
 5. Confirm the transaction.
 6. In Discord, type `/ain balance` to confirm your balance.